koopr/JarKA/README.md

-# RAKA
+# JarKA
-This is the code and dataset in AAAI'20 paper-RAKA:Co-training of Relationships and Attributes for Cross-lingual Knowledge Alignment.
+This is the code and dataset in PAKDD'20 paper: "Jointly Modelling Attribute Interactions and Relationships for Cross-lingual Knowledge Alignment".